d2l-ai/d2l-en/chapter_preface/index.md

 Shreshtha13, eigen-arnav.

 We thank Amazon Web Services, especially Swami Sivasubramanian, Raju Gulabani, Charlie Bell, and Andrew Jassy for their generous support in writing this book.
-Without the available time, resources, discussions with colleagues, and continuous encouragement this book would not have happened.
+Without the available time, resources, discussions with colleagues, and continuous encouragement, this book would not have happened.

 ## Summary